Bethieieio/project-two-underground-quiz/README.md

 ![image](assets/images/mobile-test.png)

 ## Bugs
--Issue: Quiz was able to be scolled left to right on a smaller than standard screen.
+- Issue: Quiz was able to be scolled left to right on a smaller than standard screen.
--Cause: The h1 heading.
+- Cause: The h1 heading.
--Resolution: Removed the h1 reading for smaller screens via media query.
+- Resolution: Removed the h1 reading for smaller screens via media query.

--Issue: The reset, submit and GitHub buttons were bouncing on the screen as soon as submit was clicked.
+- Issue: The reset, submit and GitHub buttons were bouncing on the screen as soon as submit was clicked.
--Cause: The sweet alert pop up.
+- Cause: The sweet alert pop up.
--Resolution: Set the popup auto height to false.
+- Resolution: Set the popup auto height to false.

 - Issue: When reset button is clicked at the start screen, it starts the game while the start button is still on screen.
 - Cause: Reset button being on screen with the start button.
 - Resolution: Remove the reset button on the start screen.

 ## Deployment
-I deployed my site my doing the following:-
+- I deployed my site my doing the following:-
 - Going into my repositopry on Gtihub.
 - Clicking the repository's settings.
 - On the left hand side, there is a menu item called 'Pages'